14 Gross Things Hotels Are Still Doing to Save Money

 They don’t wash the coffeepots

 Let’s be honest here: When was the last time you washed your own coffeepot?
 Exactly.
 So, you really shouldn’t expect a hotel to do a better job.
 One ABC News exposé found that hotels aren’t using soap or any other cleaners to clean their coffeepots.
 And researchers from the University of Valencia examined nine hotel Nespresso machines that had only been used for a year and found bacteria in all of them.
 (There hasn’t been a study post-COVID-19.)
 That’s why we bring our own mini French Press with us when we travel, and why you should do the same—or clean everything before using, at least until the coronavirus is under control, says USA Today.
 Many hotels may actually be getting rid of in-room coffeepots altogether.
 They’re among the things you might not see in hotels anymore.

 Mattresses are expensive.
 As a result, high-end hotels tend to change their mattresses every three to five years, while less expensive hotels will change mattresses every ten years, according to Traveller.com.
 Do you actually think they’re changing their mattresses now, when most hotels are empty and suffering from the economic impact of COVID-19?
 Even if the mattress is torn or stained, many hotels will simply hide or clean the issue, as it’s too expensive to swap out a mattress every time there’s a problem.
 Here’s why you need to replace your mattress sooner than seven years.

 They neglect the pillowcases

-The light switch is never cleaned
+The light switch is rarely cleaned

-They don’t change the bedspread
+They don’t change the bedspreads